Skip To Main Content

 The Summit Scholars program enrolls 10-15 boys from families with demonstrated financial need in the local area seeking to expand their future educational opportunities through a robust, engaging, and supportive academic enrichment program.
 Grounded in the experience and expertise of Belmont Hill, the program features our current faculty and students and connects to both the academic curriculum and the larger character-driven mission of Belmont Hill.

-Weekly evening Zoom sessions complemented by monthly workshops and special events on the Belmont Hill campus.
+Evening Zoom sessions weekly complemented by monthly workshops and special events on the Belmont Hill campus.

 Weeklong workshop helping students prepare for the application process to private, parochial, or other schools, with application and essay writing support, interview skills, and test preparation from Advantage Testing